 Any student musician who would like to participate in the BSSO may audition at the beginning of each school year, with openings filled as needed throughout the year.

-String auditions for the Ball State Symphony Orchestra are held on the first Tuesday of classes each fall semester.
+String auditions for the Ball State Symphony Orchestra are held on the first Tuesday and Wednesday of classes each Fall semester.
 A sign-up sheet is posted on the bulletin board by Professor Droste's office in the Music Instruction Building (MI-130).

 Wind and percussion auditions are held in conjunction with the Ball State Band Department.
 Please visit the Ensembles home page (bands tab) for more information.